box/samples/README.md

 -----

 [box-node-lambda-sample](https://github.com/box/samples/tree/master/box-node-lambda-sample)
 This sample demonstrates how to call Box APIs from an AWS Lambda function using the [Box Node SDK](https://github.com/box/box-node-sdk).
+This lets you call Box from a Lambda function.

 [box-node-webhook-to-lambda-sample](https://github.com/box/samples/tree/master/box-node-webhook-to-lambda-sample)
 This sample shows how to connect a Box webhook to an AWS Lambda function via API Gateway.
+This lets you call a Lambda function from Box.

 Support
 -------